sayeghr/harpy-network/README.md

 python manage.py createdb
 ```

+Deployment Instructions:

+* Make a config.py configuration file.
+See the config.py.sample for an example configuration.

 NOTE: This project is a work in progress and is not yet in a production-ready state.
 The data model will change significantly
 between now and production (alpha).
 Database migrations (Alembic) will only be included in the project post-production.